pnp/generator-teams/generators/custombot/templates/README-{customBotName}.md

 ## How to add the Outgoing Webhook to a Teams team

 To add the <%= customBotTitle %> to a Microsoft Teams team, choose *View Team* and then choose the *Bots* tab.
 In the lower right corner click on *Create a outgoing webhook*.
 Then fill in the name, the URL (<%= host %>/api/webhook) and a description and click ok.
 Once the outgoing webhook is registered you will recieve a _Security token_.
-Save this token in a secure place for future use, and you wil not be able to retrieve it again (NOTE: validation of this token is yet not implemented).
+Save this token in a secure place for future use, and you wil not be able to retrieve it again.

+### Security token usage

+The security token must be added as an environment variable.
+For development purposes it can be added to the `.env` file with the property name `SECURITY_TOKEN` and for Azure you should add it as a new environment variable called `SECURITY_TOKEN`.
+These can be configured in the Azure Web App under *Application Settings > App Settings*.

 ## Notes